-WorkSafe, a division of the Department of Commerce, has responsibility under the OSH Act for ensuring compliance with occupational safety and health legislation in Western Australia and aims to reduce workplace fatalities and injury and disease rates.
+WorkSafe, a division of the Department of Mines, Industry Regulation and Safety, has responsibility under the OSH Act for ensuring compliance with occupational safety and health legislation in Western Australia and aims to reduce workplace fatalities and injury and disease rates.

-Further information on the following areas is available from WorkSafe's website (opens in new window):
+Further information on the following areas is available from DMIRS's website (opens in new window):

 - Codes of practice;